PoisotLab/ms_metaweb_transfer/manuscript.md

 allow for the inference of features in the latent space can be used, for example the dissimilarity in functional traits).
-Based on the reconstructed latent traits for species in the destination species pool, a Random Dot Product Graph [RDPG; @Young2007RanDot] model predicts the interaction between species through a function of the nodes' features through matrix multiplication.
+Based on the reconstructed latent traits for species in the destination species pool, a Random Dot Product Graph model [hereafter RDPG; @Young2007RanDot] predicts the interaction between species through a function of the nodes' features through matrix multiplication.
 Thus, from latent traits and nodes position, we can infer interactions.

 ## Implementation and code availability

-The entire pipeline is implemented in *Julia* 1.6 [@Bezanson2017JulFre], and is available under the permissive MIT License at [`https://osf.io/2zwqm/`](https://osf.io/2zwqm/).
+The entire pipeline is implemented in *Julia* 1.6 [@Bezanson2017JulFre] and is available under the permissive MIT License at [`https://osf.io/2zwqm/`](https://osf.io/2zwqm/).
 The taxonomic cleanup steps are done using `GBIF.jl` [@Dansereau2021SimJl].
 The network embedding and